mongodb/docs/source/includes/list-table-alert-notification-methods-project-only.rst

           :doc:`Alerts resource </reference/api/alerts>`.
 This option
           is available only if you have configured Webhook settings on the :ref:`Project Settings <group-settings-page>` page.

+          To ensure your Webhooks work,
+          :ref:`configure your firewall <alerts-webhook-ips>` to
+          permit the Webhooks to access |mms|.